elastic/integrations/packages/abnormal_security/docs/README.md

 * Retrieve your authentication token.
 This token will be used further in the Elastic integration setup to authenticate and access different Abnormal Security Logs.

 #### Step 3: IP allowlisting
-* It ensures that API access is only possible from IP addresses (of Elastic Agent).
+* Abnormal Security requires you to restrict API access based on source IP.
+So in order for the integration to work, user needs to update the IP allowlisting to include the external source IP of the endpoint running the integration via Elastic Agent.

 ### Enabling the integration in Elastic: